The one vintage thing that doesn't appeal to millennials: Furniture

-Millennials have now surpassed Baby Boomers as America’s largest living generation.
+Millennials have now surpassed baby boomers as America’s largest living generation.
 That makes those in the 20-36 age range a driving force behind shopping trends.
 But it’s what millennials are not buying that caught our attention.

-David Lackey is an appraiser on the long-running PBS series, “Antiques Roadshow.”
+David Lackey is an appraiser on the long-running PBS series “Antiques Roadshow.”
 At his shop in an upscale neighborhood in Houston, Lackey said the market for antique furniture is down.

 “Traditional English and American furniture, overall, has fallen maybe 50 to 75 percent,” he said.
 “There are half as many antique shows as there were 20 or 30 years ago.”

 Art Market Research collects and analyzes art and antique data from major auction houses.
-It reports a nearly 40 percent drop in the value of English antique furniture, in the past decade.
+It reports a nearly 40 percent drop in the value of English antique furniture in the past decade.

-Lackey said the internet contributed to that, by making items more accessible.
-When in the past it may have taken years to find an item, you can now instantly find 17 for sale; at the click of a button.
+Lackey said the internet contributed to that by making items more accessible.
+When in the past it may have taken years to find an item, you can now instantly find 17 for sale at the click of a button.
 But there’s another factor: millennials who may not have inherited a love of antiques.

-“The younger generation, for the most part, is not very interested in formal candle-light suppers,” Lackey said.
+“The younger generation, for the most part, is not very interested in formal candlelight suppers,” Lackey said.
 “They don’t want silver, china, crystal, because they don’t intend to entertain that way.”

 |Why do we care if millennials are buying homes?